sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-cleaning.rst

    * - Title
      - Description
+   * - Data Cleansing
+     - This node cleans incoming dataset by removing null rows, columns, by replacing missing values and by changing cases of the string data.
    * - Drop Rows With Null
      - This node creates a new DataFrame by dropping rows that contain null values.
    * - Find And Replace Using Regex